couchbaselabs/sdk-rfcs/rfc/0032-field-level-encryption.md

 Since this component is largely internal, the underlying interface definition should be tailored to the platform or language for each SDK.
 They main point to illustrate is that there is interaction between the KeyStore and the crypto-provider and that the crypto-provider will be handling the encryption and decryption of data using keys stored securely in a key-store.
 It is up to the SDK author to design a structure that enables this interaction and allows for multiple algorithms to be supported.

 Note, whatever the internal implementation, SDKs MUST be able to encrypt/decrypt fields given the same keys, data, salt, IV, etc. across all SDKs.
-See section ìExample Test Dataî below.
+See section ‚ÄúExample Test Data‚Äù below.

 #### Failure Scenarios and Exceptions

-If during a read there is an error while decrypting the field, the entire read should fail to minimize the risk of an SDK writing back a document with ìgarbledî data.
+If during a read there is an error while decrypting the field, the entire read should fail to minimize the risk of an SDK writing back a document with ‚Äúgarbled‚Äù data.
 The same goes for a write; the SDK should fail-fast and return an error back to the application without saving the document.

 The following are common configuration and runtime exceptions that should be thrown when the state is invalid: